Benign overfitting beyond prediction: The ordinary least squares interpolator

-We consider two distinct but similar contexts where the columns of $\bX$ are partitioned.
-In Section \ref{sec:subsampled_columns}, we analyze characteristics of the OLS estimator based on a subset of covariates ($\bX_{\star, \cJ}$) in comparison to the OLS estimator reliant on the complete covariate set.
-In Section \ref{sec:partial_regularization}, we explore properties of the OLS estimator that minimizes the norm of $\hbbeta$ confined to $\cJ$.
-Before proceeding, we direct the readers' attention to Remark~\ref{remark:hd_classical} concerning the accompaniment by classical results, which remains pertinent within this section.
+Assumption~\ref{assump:partial} implies Assumption~\ref{assump:row_rank} and is therefore stronger; in particular, $\rank(\bX) \geq \rank(\bX_{\star,\cJ})$.
+Next, we consider two closely related contexts of column partitioning.
+In Section \ref{sec:partial_regularization}, we study the OLS estimator that minimizes the norm of $\hbbeta$ confined to $\cJ$.
+In Section \ref{sec:subsampled_columns}, we analyze the OLS estimator based on the subset of covariates in $\cJ$ relative to the full covariate set.
+Before proceeding, we recall Remark~\ref{remark:hd_classical} concerning the accompaniment by classical results, which remains pertinent within this section.